Not Quite Write Prize Frequently Asked Questions

 Unfortunately, we cannot consider entries received after the deadline unless agreed as a reasonable accommodation for a relevant disability.
 The only exception to this would be in the event of some catastrophic technical failure on our part (for example, the website being offline for an extended period during the competition window).
 In that case, we reserve the right to extend the deadline for all entrants.
 We cannot, however, accommodate late entries for reasons outside our control.

 We strongly recommend allowing yourself enough time to account for any last-minute technical difficulties.
 It is your sole responsibility to ensure we receive your entry via the entry form by the deadline.
 This extends to ensuring you are aware of the correct time difference relevant to your respective time zone.
+We note that Sydney time is ahead of most time zones in the world.

 If you still have time before the deadline, you may resubmit your entry within the competition window using the word RESUBMITTING before the title in the Title field.
 We will accept your most recent entry.